Say NO to oil & gas companies

-Consider the Eight Good Reasons for Farmers to Lock the Gate:
+Consider the Eight Good Reasons to Lock Your Gate:

-- You may be subjected to unacceptable noise, light and traffic from vehicle movements, heavy machinery and burning flares 24/7.
+- Once access is given, you may be subjected to unacceptable noise, light and traffic from vehicle movements, heavy machinery and burning flares 24/7, depending on the activities, whether it’s seismic survey, well drilling, fracking or production.

 - Your soil and water may become contaminated and permanently damaged by toxic chemicals.

-- The health of your family and livestock may be at risk.
+- The safety and health of your family and livestock may be at risk.

 - Your groundwater supply may be adversely affected.